 Numerous states have changed their laws regarding buying or being in possession of marijuana for recreational use and medical needs.
 Each state has different rules with varying details about amounts and how they can be used or bought.
 So what if you were in a state you did not live in, but they had legal marijuana for purchase, could you buy marijuana, or would that be illegal?
 Which states allow the selling of marijuana and what are the laws for marijuana?

 Currently, 18 States and the District of Columbia have legalized recreational marijuana use to varying degrees for adults.
 In future years, this number is likely to continue to grow.

 Before the last decade, possession of marijuana was considered a misdemeanor in most United States for first offenses of small quantities.
 More significant amounts of marijuana and second or third offenses equated to a felony in most states.

-Today the laws are strikingly different and more lenient.
+Today, the laws are strikingly different and more lenient.
 However, like alcohol, marijuana is regulated, and regulations are to be followed to use it.
-The debate about legalizing marijuana in all fifty states is ongoing but has moved towards the possibility of it occurring with conditions much the same as alcohol.
+The debate about legalizing marijuana in all 50 states is ongoing but has moved toward the possibility of it occurring with conditions much the same as alcohol.